Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The Singapore Convoys - Convoy MS 1 is included.
 This is a part of Jan Visser's website Royal Netherlands Navy Warships of World War II.

-Force Z Survivors Association - Has details of the sinking of Prince of Wales and Repulse, includes HMS Prince of Wales crew members and HMS Repulse crew members.
+Force Z Survivors Association - Has info on the sinking of Prince of Wales and Repulse, includes HMS Prince of Wales crew members and HMS Repulse crew members.

 Back to Pan Europe on the "Ships starting with P" page.